2001-Sun Feb 19 23:28:07 MST 2017

 Overall Body Condition: Don't be lulled into thinking that a chubby pet is healthy.
 According to the

-Association for Pet Obesity Prevention, more than half of our pet dogs and
+Association for Pet Obesity Prevention, more than half of our pet dogs and cats are

 overweight or obese.
 Carrying extra weight can lead to other problems, such as joint and respiratory issues.
 And don't forget about the other extreme.
 If your pet seems thinner than normal or is losing weight, that can also indicate a medical problem.

 What's considered a normal, healthy body condition can vary, depending in part on how muscular your pet is.
 But in general, you should be able to feel your pet's ribs but not see them, and your pet should have a "waist" or a slight tuck-in behind the ribs if you're looking down on him from above.
 If you notice that your pet seems to be losing or gaining weight, contact your veterinarian for advice.

 regular wellness visits with your veterinarian, keeping your pet's vaccines

 up to date, staying on top of parasite prevention, feeding a 100 percent nutritionally

 complete diet that is formulated for your pet, and making sure your pet gets adequate exercise